feluelle/airflow-diagrams/README.md

                                mapping file is being used.
   -v, --verbose                Verbose output i.e. useful for debugging
                                purposes.
-  -lw, --label-wrap TEXT       Specify either a number for label width or a
+  --label-wrap TEXT            Specify either a number for label width or a
                                separator to indicate when to wrap a label.
 By default it does not wrap labels.
   --progress                   Specify whether to show a progress bar or not.